TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2018/Index.rst

   merge them.
 At the moment it seems we're able to cope with it.
 Keep up the good work and use the "Edit me on github" button in the top right corner, if you spot issues: Go ahead and improve!

-* If you are interested in helping with TYPO3 documentation, you are welcome to join the growing list of contributors.
+* If you are interested in helping with TYPO3 documentation, you are invited to join the growing list of contributors.
 See :ref:`h2document:docs-contribute` for more information.

 .. _news-2018-06-13: